streamnative/pulsar-hub/connectors/lakehouse-source/2.8.3/lakehouse-source.md

 - Download the NAR package from [the download page](https://github.com/streamnative/pulsar-io-lakehouse/releases).
 - Build it from the source code.

-To build the Lakehouse source connector from the source code, follow these steps.◊
+To build the Lakehouse source connector from the source code, follow these steps.

 1. Clone the source code to your machine.